 For some of us humor became our place of refuge, while others found their addiction in seeking others to sympathize with

-them as they rallied for support within the great cosmic drama of their desire.
+them as they rallied for support within the great cosmic drama of their own selfish desires.
 While some seem addicted to the

 I hope you will now consider taking stock of your life by asking your-self some tough questions.
 Here you may discover many

 things about your-self that you have not yet considered:

 Whether you're the alcoholic living under a bridge for shelter,

 The pharmaceutical king looking for a naive doctor with a pain pill thrill,

 The workaholic who uses busy as their escape,

 The joker who uses humor to hide the hurt inside,

 The gamer who uses slot machines to fill the empty bucket,